Kim Kardashian Gives a Tour of Her Kids' Fun and Fabulous Playroom: Go Inside

 While the 39-year-old reality star said followers often describe her house as "minimal," she claimed this was because they hadn't seen the room where North West, Saint West, Chicago West and Psalm West play.

 Unlike the rest of her home, this area is full of pops of color.
 Of course, it's also filled with style.
 There's also an area for each of her kids.
 For instance, North can practice the violin on the band stage and finish her homework in the study section.
 Similarly, Saint has an area filled with his trucks, dinosaurs and LEGOs, and Psalm has a cute and comfy corner where he can enjoy his baby toys.
-There's also a make-believe area spot with a pretend ice cream parlor and grocery store for Chicago.
+There's also a make-believe spot with a pretend ice cream parlor and grocery store for Chicago.
 The store even has a working conveyor belt and cash register.

 Want to see more of the fun and fabulous space?
 Check out the gallery below.